 Many of us like to add paint to the surface of our polymer clay creations.
-Some clays, Kato polyclay in particular, can present a challenge when it comes to making the paint stick to the clay.
-You’ll be happy to know that acrylic paint sticks very readily to Sculpey Souffle and once it has been heat set (baked in a low oven for a few minutes), it becomes almost impossible to remove or scrape off of the clay.
+Some clays, Kato Polyclay in particular, can present a challenge when it comes to making the paint stick to the clay.
+You’ll be happy to know that acrylic paint sticks very readily to Sculpey Souffle and once it has been heat set (baked on low in an oven for a few minutes), it becomes almost impossible to remove or scrape off of the clay.
 I found the same to be true with Varathane sealer, too.

 Sculpey Souffle and the Color Wheel

 It seems that the biggest praise and also the biggest criticism I’m reading about this line of polymer clay is about the colors.
 Some people love the very usable and coordinating colors.
 Others are frustrated that there are no true primaries and the colors are muted and dull.

 As you can see, the colors do blend well to create nice secondary and tertiary colors.
 But they’re not pure spectral colors.
 Because the yellow is muted and not very color dense, the resulting green and orange colors are almost pastel colored.

 The Souffle primary colors straight out of the package aren’t really all that muddy, but they are tinted (in the case of yellow, with white…in the case of red and blue, with black).
 This means that you can’t make them brighter, or more saturated.
 And because the red and blue are so dark, you can’t really see the color changes through purple there.

 What does this mean?
 Well, if you’re the kind of person who uses clay straight out of the package with minimal color mixing, this isn’t much of a problem.
 But if you like to create all your own custom color mixes, the colors offered in the Sculpey Souffle line are severely restricting.